-By eliminating the educational requirement and streamlining processes, the new YBS incentive program will provide even more opportunity for financial discounts to YBS farmers and help them get started.
-Additionally, AgChoice is adopting certain relaxed credit standards for YBS borrowers and will be launching a comprehensive program with industry partners for further education and networking opportunities for YBS farmers.
-The director of AgChoice's Knowledge Center administers the YBS programs.
-Continuing in 2021 is AgBiz Masters, an educational learning series for young and beginning farmers that launched in 2010.
+Continuing in 2022 is AgBiz Masters, an educational learning series for young and beginning farmers that launched in 2010.
 AgBiz Masters is a two-year program that teaches business and financial management skills through modules and complementary meetings/webinars.
-The program is supported by a network of more than 25 agricultural organizations serving as marketing, resource and financial partners, including MidAtlantic Farm Credit and Yankee Farm Credit.
-AgBiz Masters has 224 young and beginning farmers participating for the 2020-21 program year.
+The program is supported by a network of more than 25 agricultural organizations serving as marketing, resource and financial partners, including MidAtlantic Farm Credit.
+AgBiz Masters has more than 150 young and beginning farmers enrolled for the 2021-22 program year.